latchset/clevis/README.md

 # Clevis

 ## Welcome to Clevis!
-Clevis is a plugable framework for automated decryption.
+Clevis is a pluggable framework for automated decryption.
 It can be used to provide automated decryption of data or even automated unlocking of LUKS volumes.